sebastianbirk/datascience-bootcamp/content/01_bootcamp_intro_tools_setup_&_python_intro/README.md

 - Deploy the Ubuntu 18.04 VM in your Azure subscription:
     - [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebastianbirk%2Fdatascience-bootcamp%2Fmain%2Finfrastructure%2Fvm%2Ftemplate.json)
+    - Create a new resource group called "asgdatasciencebootcamp".
     - Make sure to choose your own password before creating the resource and be aware that in a production scenario SSH keys would be the preferred authentication method and password should not be used (**Note**: If you are interested in learning more about Azure Deployment Buttons, check this out: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button).
     - After your Virtual Machine is deployed, you can access it by opening the Command Prompt from your Windows machine and typing: ssh server-admin@<DNS_NAME> where you can find the <DNS_NAME> on the Overview page of your Virtual Machine in the Azure Portal.